From the Editor’s Desk

 From the President’s Desk Technical Interest Continues to Trend

-by Jordan Kotick, CMTAs John Kirby has pointed out in previous columns, the NYIF approached us about their goal of providing both basic and advanced technical analysis courses not only in major cities in the US but...
+As John Kirby has pointed out in previous columns, the NYIF approached us about their goal of providing both basic...

 From the Executive Director’s Desk Member Sponsor List